Atlantis Attacks: Atlantis Attacks (2020)

 With help from the Sirenas, Namor is eventually overpowered and imprisoned.
 During a meeting between the Agents of Atlas, the Pan Guard and the Sirenas, a disagreement erupts when Nguyen and the Sirenas' leader Sea Hunter propose to launch a retaliatory attack Atlantis.
 Namora accuses the Sirenas of treachery, revealing the dragon's implant to be made from Sirena tech.
 After Namora and Carina of the Sirenas recount their people's history, the group finds itself torn between protecting Pan, attacking or defending Atlantis.
 The disagreement eventually escalates into trading blows when several members within the group take sides between the Atlanteans and the Sirenas.
-During the commotion, Namor is able to break free from his prison.
+During the commotion, Namor escapes prison.

 Namor swiftly subdues the combined group and flies back to the heart of Pan, threatening Nguyen and Pan's citizens as retribution for attacking his kingdom.
 A hologram of Nguyen offers an alliance between Pan, Atlantis and the Sirenas to Namor; before the king could retort the recovered Agents are able to catch up to Namor and resume fighting him.
 Brawn talks down the combatants and confronts Woo over the secrets that he has withheld from the team.
 Woo reveals to all that for thousands of years, ancient dragons have served as advisors for human rulers, with the Atlas Foundation having its own dragon, Mr. Lao, serving him as well.
 As fighting each other openly would raze the planet, dragons have used humans as proxies in their own personal conflicts against each other, making them responsible for almost every major war in history.
 Woo is content with this balance of power, but Nguyen suggests uniting the world under Pan, proposing to Namor and Woo that by harvesting the power of their dragons, they could overtake the rest of them.

 With Namor preoccupied, the Sirenas use the opportunity to head to Atlantis to destroy its dragon, bringing a reluctant Wave along with them.
 Upon arrival, they discover that despite being freed of her implant, the sea serpent continues to rampage across the kingdom.
 Wave effortlessly incapacitates the dragon without killing her.
-Much to the Sirenas' shock, the Atlanteans celebrate Wave's actions.
+To the Sirenas' shock, the Atlanteans celebrate Wave's actions.
 As Namor returns to Atlantis with Namora, Venus and Aero, the rest of the Agents uncover Nguyen in his personal bunker and confront him.
 Having anticipated this, Nguyen attaches a Sirena tech implant onto Amadeus, transforming him into the Hulk.